ueberdosis/tiptap/docs/installation.md

 # Installation

 ## Introduction
 tiptap is framework-agnostic and even works with Vanilla JavaScript (if that’s your thing).
-The following integration guides help you integrating tiptap in your JavaScript project.
+The following integration guides help you integrating Tiptap in your JavaScript project.

 ## Integration guides
 * [CDN](/installation/cdn)